I put this together in March of 2021 to give the FMA some structure…

 The paid sports content has a simple format.
 In the morning, TSP Daily is issued to give you some thoughts and a look at the day ahead.
 Then, after TSP Daily goes out, the robots take over in TSP Live and report any qualifying angles.
 I throw in some notes with those alerts from time to time (things I see in the sports markets, wagering strategies, coaching notes, whatever).
 It’s pretty simple.

 The FMA never had such a system.
 Sure, I send out the Telegram Trading overview in the morning, then I send out FMA #1 for that day.
 So, there’s some form.
 However after that time, I don’t really have a structure.
-It’s like a reporting free for all or a fly by the seat of the pants (based on what the market gives).
-As someone who is analytical, I don’t do well with a free for all style or flying by the seat of my pants.
+It’s more fly by the seat of the pants (based on what the market gives).
+As someone who is analytical, I don’t do well with flying by the seat of my pants.
 Everything should have a structure for efficiency and optimization.

 So, moving forward the FMA will operate as follows.
 No major changes here, no content changes really, just what to expect on a day to day basis.

 - Every morning the market is open, I will send out the Telegram Trading update.
-The update will cover an initial assessment for the day ahead and key support and resistance levels as calculated by my trading algorithm.
+The update will cover an initial assessment for the day ahead and key support and resistance levels in the S&P 500 as calculated by my trading algorithm.

 - Every morning the market is open, I will send out FMA #1.
 FMA #1 will go out either prior to the market open or within a few hours of the open.
 It will just depend on what’s going on in the market as to whether it is better to send it prior to market open (usually) or wait until we see some initial trading.